illwieckz/dpm-query/README.md

 More
 ----

-If you are a GNOME Shell user, you can try the [`radeon-dpm-control`](https://github.com/JuBan1/radeon-dpm-control) extension by Julian.
+If you are a GNOME Shell user, you can try the [`radeon-dpm-control`](https://github.com/JuBan1/radeon-dpm-control) extension by Julian, which is based on `dpm-query`.

 Warning